-Service Applicable fees and security Global peering No one-time licensing fee; 3% of the total annual revenues; a licence burden annual fee of 10,000 Egyptian pounds plus the inflation rate declared by CBE; and a performance bond of 200,000 Egyptian pounds.
+Service Applicable fees and security Class B No one-time licensing fee; 3% of the total annual revenues; a licence burden annual fee of 10,000 Egyptian pounds plus the inflation rate declared by CBE; and a performance bond of 150,000 Egyptian pounds.
+Global peering No one-time licensing fee; 3% of the total annual revenues; a licence burden annual fee of 10,000 Egyptian pounds plus the inflation rate declared by CBE; and a performance bond of 200,000 Egyptian pounds.
 Bulk SMS (one to many) A one-time licensing fee of 500,000 Egyptian pounds; 3% of the total annual revenues; a licence burden annual fee of 1,000 Egyptian pounds plus the inflation rate declared by CBE; annual charges for the equipment of the licensee's subscribers; and a performance bond of 500,000 Egyptian pounds.
 VAS An upfront royalty fee of 3 million Egyptian pounds; 3% of the total annual revenues; a licence renewal fee of 1 million Egyptian pounds; a licences and liability fee of 20,000 Egyptian pounds; and a cash deposit guarantee of 500,000 Egyptian pounds.
-VSAT No one-time licensing fee; 3% of the total annual revenues; frequency charges to be determined on a case by case basis; a licence burden annual fee of 1,000 Egyptian pounds plus the inflation rate declared by CBE; and a performance bond of 100,000 Egyptian pounds.
+VSAT No one-time licensing fee; 3% of the total annual revenues; frequency charges to be determined on a case by case basis; a licence burden annual fee of 1,000 Egyptian pounds plus the inflation rate declared by CBE; and

+• a performance bond of 100,000 Egyptian pounds.